Same Sex Marriage Issue

 Order now

-Dysfunctions for the institute of same sex marriage include financial issues causing strain on the relationship and family and a loss of communication in the relationship, something that same sex couples value when asked about important factors in a relationship (Heaphy, 2017).
-The manifest function of same sex marriage would be to allow two people to be emotionally involved with each other in a permanent and official manner.
-The latent functions of same sex marriage could lead to more people campaigning for other unconventional marriage options to be made legal such as polygamy, and an increase of adoption since people of the same sex are not able to have biological children together.
-An increase of adoption could also lead to less kids in the foster care system and more children enrolled full time at a school due to a stable home environment.
-Possibly also reducing the number of adolescents and kids living on the streets.
+The dysfunction of the institution of same-sex marriage includes financial issues causing strain on the relationship and family and a loss of communication in the relationship, a factor that same-sex couples value when asked about important factors in their relationships (Heaphy, 2017).
+The manifest function of same-sex marriage is to allow two people to be emotionally involved with each other in a permanent and official manner.
+The latent functions of same-sex marriage could lead to more people campaigning for other unconventional marriage options to be made legal, such as polygamy, and an increase of adoption since people of the same sex are not able to have biological children together.
+An increase in adoption could lead to fewer children in the foster care system and more children enrolled full-time in a school due to a stable home environment, possibly reducing the number of adolescents and children living on the streets.

-People who identify as a part of the LGBTQ community are seen as a minority group.
-According to the conflict theory, society operates based on a system of social inequalities like class, gender, race, and sexual orientation.
-Some of these benefit others while putting others at a social deficit, and social inequality then leads to conflict which leads to change.
-Same sex marriage has been a moral, political and religious issue world wide because it is a subcategory in society.
-A moral issue that same sex marriage brings is the belief that it violates the traditional view of marriage in society.
-This causes uneasiness in the public toward people in same sex relationships.
-This form of culture shock then, as a result, puts same sex couples and the LGBTQ community at a disadvantage from the rest of society (Bernstein, 2018).
-Same sex marriages are also seen as inferior to marriages between a man and a woman because of the idea that it “creates a sterile union” rather than a family (Bernstein, 2018).
+People who identify as part of the LGBTQ community are seen as a minority group.
+According to conflict theory, society operates based on a system of social inequalities like class, gender, race, and sexual orientation.
+Some of these inequalities benefit certain individuals, while putting others at a social deficit.
+This social inequality then leads to conflict, which results in change.
+Same-sex marriage has been a moral, political, and religious issue worldwide because it is a sub-category within society.
+A moral issue that same-sex marriage brings up is the belief that it violates the traditional view of marriage in society.
+This causes uneasiness in the public toward people in same-sex relationships.
+This form of cultural shock, therefore, puts same-sex couples and the LGBTQ community at a disadvantage within the rest of society (Bernstein, 2018).
+Same-sex marriages are also seen as inferior to marriages between a man and a woman because of the belief that it "creates a sterile union" rather than a family (Bernstein, 2018).

-The disadvantage faced by same sex couples is the fact that up until 2015 same sex marriage was not legal in all 50 states in America.
-However in other countries, same sex marriage is still not legalized and in countries like Saudi Arabia and Iran, people in same sex relations can face the death penalty.
-Therefore placing them in a much lower social standing than heterosexual couples.
-This can then give them more problems and issues in society because of discrimination and persecution.
-Movements that fight for equal social standing of LGBTQ couples dates back to the 1920’s; the first of which was The Society for Human Rights founded in Chicago by Harry Gerber.
-In 2014, the UN Human rights council passed an order to fight discrimination and violence towards LGBTQ couples and the community.
-As more and more countries are starting to legalize same sex marriage, the countries that were initially opposed to the idea of same sex marriage are starting to develop anti-discriminatory laws to partially protect the rights of their LGBTQ population.
+The disadvantage faced by same-sex couples is the fact that until 2015, same-sex marriage was illegal in all 50 states in America.
+However, in other countries, same-sex marriage is still not legal.
+In countries like Saudi Arabia and Iran, people in same-sex relationships can face the death penalty, thereby placing them at a much lower social standing than heterosexual couples.
+This can lead them to face more problems and issues due to discrimination and persecution.
+Movements that fight for equal social standing of LGBTQ couples date back to the 1920s; the first of which was The Society for Human Rights, founded in Chicago by Harry Gerber.
+In 2014, the UN Human Rights Council passed an order to fight discrimination and violence towards LGBTQ couples and the community.
+As more and more countries start to legalize same-sex marriage, those that were initially opposed to the idea are beginning to develop anti-discriminatory laws to partially protect the rights of their LGBTQ population.

-By analyzing social institutions from the three different perspectives, it is possible to further understand the small subcategories of society and consequently better understand society as a whole.
-Same sex marriage is seen as a temporary conflict as presented by the structural functional approach.
-It can be also seen as a defining factor in becoming a minority group that holds a lower social standing in society, and can be defined based on the value it places on its material items or actions its members do.
+By analyzing social institutions from these three different perspectives, it is possible to further understand the small subcategories of society and consequently, society as a whole.
+From a structural-functional approach, same-sex marriage is seen as a temporary conflict.
+It can also be seen as a defining factor in becoming a minority group that holds a lower social standing in society.
+The value placed on its material items or the actions of its members can define it.

 References